soulspace-org/overarch/doc/design.md

    readable, so the generated names should be just a fallback, not an exuse for not specifying names in the first place.

+Q: **Should a flat model be used (internally)?**

+   The model is currently hierarchical, e.g. systems contain containers, which contain components.
+The elements have the ```:ct``` key, which has to be traversed recursively in the code.
+The parent-child relation could alternatively modelled as a relation, which would make some model queries simpler.

+A:

 Q: **Can views be specified in a generic manner, so that the elements contained in a view are selected with criteria based selectors/filters?**